- Rocky Mountain spotted fever toolkit (CDC)

 Once on a host, the tick seeks a place to attach and take a blood meal.
 Ticks attach on people in many places, but are most frequently found around the head, neck, underarms, and groin.
 Light-colored clothing helps you spot ticks more easily and tucking or even taping your pant legs into your socks helps slow them down in their quest for your skin.
 Prompt, careful inspection and removal of ticks is an important method of preventing disease.

 If you find an attached tick, it should be removed promptly.
 The longer it is attached the greater the risk of infection.
 There are many "old wives tales" about how to remove a tick.
 However, to reduce the chance of disease transmission correctly using tweezers or commercial tick removal tools is preferred.
 The key to using tweezers correctly is to position the tips of tweezers around the area where the tick's mouthparts enter the skin.
 Then use a slow, steady motion when pulling the tick a way from the skin.
 After removing the tick, disinfect the skin with soap and water, or other available disinfectants.

-If you want information on how to be careful and still enjoy the outdoors, check out the DHSS checklist of tick-bite prevention techniques and download or order a copy of the new DHSS Check, Check, Check for Ticks poster.
+If you want information on how to be careful and still enjoy the outdoors, check out the DHSS checklist of tick-bite prevention techniques and download or order a copy of the DHSS Check, Check, Check for Ticks information card.